Singletrack Sidewalks (STS)

 On the flip side, I think the fears about erosion and wildlife disturbance are a bit hyperbolic - this residential neighborhood has been altered much more significantly by putting houses here than putting a 1 mile dirt trail through it would be.

-dhanold over 5 years ago
+dhanold about 6 years ago

 I strongly oppose the STS project.
 It is a poor use of resources for our city.
 It will create unnecessary erosion and water drainage issues, and destroy habitat along Kinney Run.
 It will become an eye-sore as the trail widens and bikers maneuver on and off muddy areas of the STS onto Kinney.
 There are plenty of existing single track trails suitable to teach young kids mountain biking all around us including Argos trail, Green Mountain, Matthew Winters, and other nearby open spaces.
 I question the motive behind this proposal that will only detract from the value Kinney Run brings to the neighborhoods it connects.

-RunHikeBikeRelax over 5 years ago
+RunHikeBikeRelax about 6 years ago

 I think this is a wonderful idea and strongly support this proposal.
 Providing kids with a safe alternative to riding their bikes in the street or dodging joggers/walkers on the current paved path is a great solution.

-Andrewjhalstead over 5 years ago
+Andrewjhalstead about 6 years ago

 I strongly support this concept.
 Not only does it benefit the growing interest in kids getting on bikes locally (biggest sport at Golden High School is the mtn bike team), but it also has the ability to move traffic off the paved path, which has a lot of blind curves, and limited space for faster traffic to pass slower-moving traffic.
 I'm a runner, dog walker and a mtn biker, and would use the singletrack sidewalk for all those activities.
 Yes, this is advertised as something geared toward young mtn bikers, but there is no restriction against anyone using it.
 For those sounding the alarm of environmental impact, I'm confused why they are perfectly okay with keeping a paved path, streetlights, brick walls, playgrounds, fences, basketball courts, and mowed grass near the proposed location of these trails.
 If the environment truly is the concern, then we really should remove those items that are far more intrusive and damaging on the environment than any damage a singletrack dirt trail could possibly do.

-Ann over 5 years ago
+Ann about 6 years ago